dfds/dafda/README.md

 ## Documentation and Examples

-See [dfds.github.io/dafda](https://dfds.github.io/dafda/) for more the documentaion, or check the [Examples](https://github.com/dfds/dafda/tree/master/examples) folder in the repository.
+See [dfds.github.io/dafda](https://dfds.github.io/dafda/) for more the documentation, or check the [Examples](https://github.com/dfds/dafda/tree/master/examples) folder in the repository.

 ## Building and Releasing